scoop206/chef-polipo_appliance/README.md

 This is a chef cookbook that uses polipo to create an appliance VM for local caching of RPM and deb packages.

 You can either use it standalone, or within a chef repository.
 It is more convenient within a repo, and is even more convenient if you use it with [Jamie](http://github.com/jamie-ci).
+(Jamie has now been merged into test-kitchen)

-Any chef clients with recipe\[polipo::client\_proxy\] in their run list will proxy their package downloads via the polipo appliance.
+Any chef clients with recipe\[polipo_appliance::client\_proxy\] in their run list will proxy their package downloads via the polipo appliance.

 How much faster is it?
 ---------------------